EngreitzLab/variant-flowfish/README.md

 For installation details, see the [instructions in the Snakemake documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

 ### Step 3: Set up the Sample Sheet
+The files created in steps 3, 4, 6, 7 should be saved in a separate `config/` folder.

 (Updated 11/12/21 JME)